GM82Project/gm82joy/readme.txt

 This is a replacement joystick system for Game Maker 8.1.
 Adding the extension completely replaces the builtin joystick functions with SDL2, which supports a lot more types of controllers.
-We also provide some new convenience functions that help you use joysticks in your games.
+We also provide some new convenience functions to help you use joysticks in your games.

 [vanilla function list]

+These functions work as expected - their return values are unchanged.
+For more useful return values, check the other list below for the new functions.

 joystick_axes
 joystick_buttons